gicait/pLitter/README.md

 * Ubon Ratchathani II (ongoing)
 * Chiang Rai II (ongoing)

+*Note: We have used [COCO Annotator](https://github.com/jsbroks/coco-annotator) for generation of bounding box annotations.
+If you are planning to generate your own training data, it is an one option*

 ## Pre-trained models

 Models that are trained separately for each of the datasets, as well as model that is trained on combined dataset can be downloaded from following links,